What better way to cool off during the hot summer days than by floating down the Elk in town.

 Tips to Play Safe on the Elk River - Take a River Safety Course!

-• Stay on the inside of sharp corners to avoid colliding with woody debris/log jams.
-If you do collide it, immediately climb on top to avoid getting swept and trapped under water (death zone).
+- Stay on the inside of sharp corners to avoid colliding with woody debris/log jams.
+If you do collide it, immediately climb on top to avoid getting swept and trapped under water, which can be fatal.

 River Etiquette